AlexKordic/The-real-history-of-async-networking/README.md

 With the initial release of Google Chrome, we got a major boost in JavaScript performance and security.
 What's more important, we got its engine, V8 open sourced.

 ## Node.js (2009)
 We know from looking at the history that people were clearly aware of the event-loop pattern and its async implications long before Node.js was ever conceived.
-Somewhere between the initial steep hill of marketing Node.js and the time point where it all expoloded we seem to have lost the history though...
+Somewhere between the initial steep hill of marketing Node.js and the time point where it all exploded we seem to have lost the history though...

 We are being taught Node.js moves the industry, that it brings never-before-seen performances and it's all being explained by this "new" async design pattern that *clearly* did not exist before.
 We are being taught V8 generates "machine code" that runs almost as fast as C and we are being taught C programmers are non-productive and non-aware of this whole async design.

 Node.js is nothing new and *nothing* revolutionary.
 From the perspective of a PHP programmer it might be something new, but from the perspective of an experienced C programmer this piece of software is nothing more than a simplification of common (now ancient) async techniques wrapped up in JavaScript for non-experienced programmers to toy with.
 Any *experienced* programmer can easily understand this software stack and should not be seen as an old relic with useless experience.
 JavaScript, just like any other language, still operates at the universal rules of computer science.
 Nothing escapes reality, no matter how hard you want to believe it.

 # The brainwashing procedure (2014)
 Ever since Node.js has gotten itself blown up in terms of trendiness most everyone seems to have completely forgotten about the history.
 I see people working as high-paid software developers claim async networking to be something new and never before seen.
-These are Silicon Valley hot-shots making ridiculously false claims about the histroy while showing absolutely no knowledge about what really happens under the surface, completely incapable of applying the most basic computer science to their claims.
+These are Silicon Valley hot-shots making ridiculously false claims about the history while showing absolutely no knowledge about what really happens under the surface, completely incapable of applying the most basic computer science to their claims.

 People cannot believe me when I tell them I wrote async servers back in the early 00s, even though async networking has been the very foundation of any Unix system since the early 80s.
 Node.js is marketed with such enormous focus on "high performance" and "event-driven" making other solutions which take these design decisions for granted seem irrelevant and ancient.
 People are starting to lose grasp of what is reality and what is just a marketing campaign gone explosive.